artryazanov/gmod-haydee-in-black/README.md

-# gmod-haydee-in-black
+# Haydee in Black
-Haydee in Black Tights for Garry's Mod
+Haydee model in black tights for Garry's Mod.